Stepmom faces charges after 5-year-old child drowns in man-made ditch, cops say

 However, the children had been “entertaining themselves” in mud pools – ankle-deep puddle remnants of Hurricane Helene, she told authorities.

-As the children played, the 25-year-old claims she turned for a brief moment to fold clothes but suddenly, she heard a scream.
+As the children played, the 25-year-old claimed she turned for a brief moment to fold clothes but suddenly, she heard a scream.

 “[Riley] is under the water”, the little girl screamed, said the report.

-But an unphased Fite, who thought nothing of it continued with her chores.
+But an unphased Fite, who thought nothing of it continued with her chores, police said.

-In an even more troubling detail, Fite told police her friend had visited the home that day to dig out a seven-foot deep hole next to the pigpen with what “appeared to be run-off water from the pig pen”.
+Fite told police her friend had visited the home that day to dig out a seven-foot deep hole next to the pigpen with what “appeared to be run-off water from the pig pen.”

-Eerily, time lapsed and Fite began to notice she hadn’t seen Riley for a while.

 An obituary for Riley described him as “a sweet but mischievous boy, always ready with a laugh that could light up a room.”